UsabilityEngineering/DebtSupervisor/README.md

 # Debt Supervisor

-With all all the payments and bills that every one has we inted to make a website that will help you keep track of your spending and then as well as start helping you save money
+With all the bills and transactions everyone has, we intend to make a website that will help you keep track of your spending and help you save money.

 ## UX Team Members

 * **[Joel Collazo](https://usabilityengineering.github.io/ux-portfolio-WZRD95/)** - Persona report - Sketches - Wireframes - Write-up
-* **[Person B](!!!URL to Person B's published portfolio!!!)** - !!!List of Person B's primary contributions!!!
+* **[Austin Phanachone](https://github.com/aphanachone/UX-Journal)** - Persona Report -Sketches - Wireframes - Write-Up

 # User-Centered Design Artifacts

 * [Personas and Scenarios](personas/)
 * [Sketches and Diagrams](sketches/)